Shoebill, Gorilla and Chimps in 1 Week!

 Name three things you want to see in Uganda!
 Easy, right?

 Shoebill, Gorilla and Chimpanzee!
-Yet, all the birding trips to Uganda are so long, and so expensive.
+Yet, all the birding trips to Uganda are very long, and very expensive.

-What if you could see all three (OK..no guarantees… but a very good chance) and only take 5 days off from work.
+What if you could see all three, for less money and only take 5 days off from work?

 Birding highlights include a special effort to get representatives of African bird families such as Modulatricidae (Gray-chested Babbler), Flufftail and Green-breasted Pitta.